-March 12, 2019–The 63rd session of the Commission on the Status of Women is currently taking place at the United Nations Headquarters in New York.
-Pure Earth is joining with participants from around the world to discuss a variety of issues concerning the empowerment of women and girls, equal rights, access to opportunities and more.
+At the 63rd session of the Commission on the Status of Women, which took place on March 12, 2019 at the United Nations Headquarters in New York, Pure Earth joined with participants from around the world to discuss a variety of issues concerning the empowerment of women and girls, equal rights, access to opportunities and more.

 Here at Pure Earth, we aim for equal participation of women in all our projects.
 Here’s why: